WHAT IS A 'TRAPPED BUYER?'

 A LEGAL PROMISE

-Buying a property in a new development often means that title deeds will be issued after a legal process is followed.
+Buying a property in a new development typically means that title deeds are only issued after a formal legal process is completed.
 This means that purchases of this nature are based on a legal promise instead.
-In light of this, this process of title deed transfer can take several years to complete, leaving several buyers out in the cold, unable to obtain title deeds.
+As a result, this process is dependent on several other factors and can take several years to complete.
+This process is also not guaranteed!
+In some cases, property buyers have been left out in the cold, unable to obtain title deeds.

 NO GUARANTEES

-Whilst in most cases, title deeds are eventually issued, this is still dependent on several factors.
+Whilst in most cases, title deeds are eventually issued, the process is still dependent on several factors.
 Several obligations have to be fulfilled by all stakeholders concerned before any such transfer.
 If these obligations are not met, then title deeds are simply not issued.
 This causes delays and, in some cases, a constant legal battle.
 Many have found to their dismay that this occurs mainly because of outstanding mortgages on the property.
 This means that creditors often block the transfer of deeds until all monies owed, usually by the developer or a previous owner, are paid.
-Defined as trapped buyers, these property owners are then subjected to a series of legal battles in their attempts to obtain title deeds with no guarantee of an outcome.

 SEEKING A LEGAL SOLUTION

-Although trapped property owners remain optimistic, they are still facing an uphill legal struggle.
-With in excess of 10,000 such cases currently pending, all of the Cyprus government bodies concerned are actively seeking a legal solution.
-Their attempts to introduce a series of new amendments to relevant legislation have been constantly thwarted by creditors.
+Defined as trapped buyers, property owners are often subjected to a series of legal battles in their attempts to obtain title deeds.
+Although most remain optimistic, they still face an uphill legal struggle with no guarantee of an outcome.
+With in excess of 10,000 such cases currently pending, all of the Cyprus government bodies concerned are also actively seeking a legal solution.
+They are attempting to introduce a series of new amendments to relevant legislation.
+However, this has been constantly thwarted by creditors.

 AN APPEALS COURT DECISION

 A new law that was passed in 2015 was enacted to enable the land registry to re-examine applications for title deeds.
 This was halted, however, when an appeal was immediately launched.
-Another recent appeal has found that the new law was, in part, invalid and that the land registry has no right to transfer any title deeds of properties that are still mortgaged.
+Another recent appeal has found that the new law was, in part, invalid.
 It was also stipulated that any such laws would cause lenders to incur unrecoverable losses.
+The land registry, as a result, still has no right to transfer any title deeds of properties that are still mortgaged.

 NEW SOLUTIONS